${alt}

 research-1.png

 UNM Health Sciences’ researchers must use cutting edge equipment to unravel cutting edge discoveries.
-Students must have access to laboratory spaces to allow for the research and simulation experiences that will prepare for a career in health sciences when they graduate.
+Students must have access to laboratory spaces to allow for the research and simulation experiences that will prepare them for a career in health sciences when they graduate.
 Understanding this mission, the State provided $60,000 to upgrade laboratory equipment.

 “State and legislative funding empower UNM HSC to improve health equity, educate future professionals, and drive innovation.
 These funds ensure that academic research continues to thrive, benefiting society, advancing knowledge, and preparing future leaders.
 The importance of State and legislative funding for research in academic centers cannot be overstated.”